alexscg/stack-edit-test/test-root.md

 #### Our Roadmap

   As we start to ramp up, be on the lookout for our email newsletter about latest developments, releases and goings-on.
 We will also make announcements on our Slack channels where you can ask questions, help others and provide your expertise.
-As the Portal comes more fully online it will be the first place to go look for resources for your project.
-In the beginning you might not always find exactly what you are looking for.
-We encourage you to reach out to our team so as to evaluate whether to extend current resource to fit your needs or to contribute a new one so the next time it will be found.
+As the Portal comes more fully online it will be the first place to go to for resources for your project.  hWe encourage you to reach out to our team so as to evaluate whether to extend current resource to fit your needs or to contribute a new one so the next time it will be found.
 Here is our [roadmap](https://mds.mckinsey.com/develop/react/get-started#our-roadmap) for this year.